IllusionMods/KK_Plugins/README.md

 v1.1 Fixed H subs not working for some people<br/>
 v1.2 Subtitles for idle lines in dialogue<br/>
 v1.3 Subtitles for character maker<br/>
+v1.4 Fixed subtitles in the character maker being under the UI<br/>
 </details>

 #### KK_AnimationController